-- Drought and flood resilience: Studies indicate that healthy natural stream systems and restored headwater floodplains and wetlands recharge local aquifers.
-Reconnected floodplains enable infiltration of runoff into soils and wetlands, providing natural storage during spring runoff that can be slowly released to streams during the summer months.[7]
-There are numerous examples in which beavers increase surface and subsurface water storage.
-This natural storage was observed to reduce the impact of recent drought on pond levels in a long-term study in Minnesota.[8]
-Another study found that beaver dams, even failed ones, helped delay downstream flood peaks during a large flood in the Canadian Rocky Mountains.[9] - Wildfire resilience: A 2020 study of large western US wildfires found that riparian vegetation around beaver complexes had a three times greater rate of survival than around stream segments without beavers.[10] - Improved habitat: By enhancing wetlands, LTPBR and beaver dams enhance important terrestrial habitat, and have also been shown to enhance fisheries.[11]
+- Drought and flood resilience.
+Studies indicate that healthy natural stream systems and restored headwater floodplains and wetlands recharge local aquifers.
+Enhanced water storage capacity in floodplains allows for slow infiltration of runoff into soils and wetlands, providing natural storage during spring runoff that can be slowly released to streams during the summer months.^{vii} There are numerous examples in which beavers increase surface and subsurface water storage.
+This was observed to reduce the impact of recent drought on pond levels in a long-term study in Minnesota.^{viii} Another study found that beaver dams, even failed ones, helped delay downstream flood peaks during a large flood in the Canadian Rocky Mountains.^{ix} - Increased water quality.
+Beaver dams have been shown to retain sediment and nutrients, ^x as well as heavy metals, ^{xi} reducing downstream pollution levels. - Wildfire resilience.
+A 2020 study of large western US wildfires found that riparian vegetation around beaver complexes had a three times greater rate of survival than around stream segments without beavers.^{xii} - Improved habitat.
+By enhancing wetlands, LTPBR and beaver dams enhance important terrestrial habitat, and have also been shown to enhance fisheries.^{xiii} - Increased forage.

-"WE STARTED CONNECTING HOW RESTORATION WORK IN STREAM AREAS AND IMPROVING RIPARIAN ZONES CAN BECOME NATURAL FIRE BREAKS FOR AREAS.
-AND SO, IT ALIGNED WITH A LOT OF THE WORK WE WERE DOING IN THE COUNTY TO REDUCE FUELS AND CREATE BUFFERS FOR A WILDFIRE.
-THEN YOU'VE GOT THE ADDED BENEFIT OF A RESTORED STREAM, RESTORING HABITAT, MORE WATER IN THE GROUND, AND KEEPING THE SYSTEM WET, IT'S INCREASING THE WATER TABLE AND ALLOWING VEGETATION TO COME IN NATURALLY, THERE'S JUST SUCH A BENEFIT TO HAVING THE FULL SYSTEM WORKING AS IT SHOULD."

-Jess Kirby, Utah Summit County Public Lands Manager, quoted in an article from the Park City News.

-Cameron Peak Fire burned everything around this beaver pond in 2020 | Evan Barrientos, Audubon Rockies

-To read the full report: AmericanRivers.org For more information contact Fay Hartman, fhartman@AmericanRivers.org or Jackie Corday, jackiecorday@gmail.com

-Dixie Creek near Elko, Nevada 30 years after restoration, showing recovered flows and vegetation achieved by grazing management practices | Carol Evans

-State of the Science Continued

-- Reduced Sedimentation.
-A study in England monitored 13 beaver ponds built from beavers re-introduced to a controlled 4.5-acre site.
-They determined that over the four years of monitoring, beaver ponds trapped on average 7.8 tons of sediment, totaling 101.5 tons.[12]
-The authors concluded beaver ponds may help mitigate the downstream impacts of erosion and nonpoint source pollution.[13] - Increased water quality.
-Beaver dams have been shown to retain sediment and nutrients, [14] as well as heavy metals,[15] reducing downstream pollution levels.
-Additionally, studies have showed beaver complexes can provide cooler water refugia for aquatic species.[16] - Increased forage.
 A 2018 study of LTPBR projects in Colorado, Oregon and Nevada showed that the projects increased vegetation productivity and extended it longer into the year.
-The authors noted that increased soil moisture due to the projects enabled vegetation to keep growing well during periods of low precipitation.[17]
-A USDA study of LTPBR projects in dryland areas of Oregon, Nevada and Idaho involved extensive interviews of 53 ranchers, the large majority of whom expressed great enthusiasm for beavers returning to their ranches due to the "increased availability of water and better forage" for livestock "that can translate into financial gains."[18]

-An Idaho rancher who participated in a LTPBR study said that taking actions to assist the return of beaver to his ranch, "Worked well for everything because, one, it provided water, year-round water all the time, which is a godsend for wildlife, for my cattle, everything.
-Two, it enhanced the wet meadows that were there, so you had better forage production for cattle, wildlife, everything else."[19]
+The authors noted that increased soil moisture due to the projects enabled vegetation to keep growing well during periods of low precipitation.^{xiv} A USDA study of LTPBR projects in dryland areas of Oregon, Nevada and Idaho involved extensive interviews of 53 ranchers, the large majority of whom expressed great enthusiasm for beavers returning to their ranches due to the "increased availability of water and better forage" for livestock "that can translate into financial gains."^{xv} One Idaho rancher said that taking actions to assist the return of beaver to his ranch "worked well for everything because, one, it provided water, year-round water all the time, which is a godsend for wildlife, for my cattle, everything.
+Two, it enhanced the wet meadows that were there, so you had better forage production for cattle, wildlife, everything else."^{xvi} - Reducing Sedimentation.
+A study in England monitored 13 beaver ponds built from beavers re-introduced to a controlled 4.5-acre site - the ponds represented 9% of the land surface.
+They determined that the beaver ponds trapped on average 7.8 tons of sediment, totaling 101.5 tons.^{xvii} The authors concluded beaver ponds may help mitigate the downstream impacts of erosion and nonpoint source pollution.^{xviii}

 The hydrologic effects of LTPBR projects and beavers, including increased late-season flows and the potential for increased evaporation and water use by additional wetland vegetation, needs additional research.
 Demonstration projects in different locations and elevations are needed to allow for more scientific understanding of these effects.
-Existing research on the hydrologic effects has found the following:
+Existing research on the hydrologic effects have found the following: